photo by Kim Sunée

 - 3 to 4 tablespoons minced green onion (about 4 green onions), plus more for garnish

 - 1/3 cup dry bread crumbs, homemade or Panko

-- Vegetable oil, such as canola or grapeseed oil, if pan frying
+- Vegetable oil, such as avocado or grapeseed oil, if pan frying

 - For serving: Slider buns, Lettuce Leaves, Steamed Rice

-- In a large bowl, combine the soy sauce, brown sugar, garlic, ginger, green onion, black pepper and whisk to combine.
-Add the orange juice, egg and breadcrumbs, ground meat and mix just to combine all the ingredients, being careful not to overmix.
+- In a large bowl, combine the soy sauce, fish sauce, if using, brown sugar, pear, garlic, ginger, green onion, black pepper and whisk to combine.
+Add egg and breadcrumbs, ground meat and mix just to combine all the ingredients, being careful not to overmix.
 Cover and let chill in the refrigerator, 30 minutes and up to 2 hours.

-- If baking, heat oven to 425°.
-Form meat mixture into approximately 22 meatballs or patties and place on a lightly greased baking sheet.
-Bake, flipping the meatballs halfway through the cooking time, until browned and cooked through but still tender and moist, about 22 to 24 minutes.
-If cooking on the stove top, heat about 1 tablespoon oil in a large pan over medium high heat.
-Add some of the meatballs, being careful not to overcrowd the pan.
+- Heat oven to 425°.
+Line two rimmed baking sheets, if desired, with parchment or foil.
+Form meat mixture into approximately 18 slider patties or 30 to 40 mini meatballs and divide evenly on two baking sheets.
+Bake meatballs until golden and cooked through but still tender and moist, about 18 to 20 minutes.
+STOVE TOP: Heat about 1 tablespoon oil in a large pan over medium high heat.
+Add the meatballs, being careful not to overcrowd the pan.
 Cook, shaking pan occasionally, until meatballs start to brown on one side, about 3 minutes.
 Gently turn and cook another 3 to 4 minutes or until meatballs are just cooked through and still tender.
-Repeat with remaining meatballs.
-Serve the meatballs with any of the pan juices.
-Garnish, if desired, with more sliced green onion.